Shabrinath/streamable-mcp-server/README.md

-# 🚀 Deploy FastMCP Server on EC2 & Connect to AI Clients
+# Deploy FastMCP Server & Connect to AI Clients

 This repo helps you to build your simple MCP server on an EC2 instance and then connect it to Cursor or similar AI clients.
 This repository contains a lightweight MCP (Model Context Protocol) server built with FastMCP that provides utility tools and resources to AI assistants, including weather information, unit conversions, and sample data resources.